We want to educate everyone on the potential fees you may be charged during the mortgage process, especially at the end with Closing Costs.

 Lenders also typically require that you buy homeowner’s insurance to cover the house and its contents.

 Another fee to be aware of is there might be an annual fee to your condo or homeowners’ association.

 “Don’t underestimate the impact of HOA/condo dues.
 A $200 HOA fee per month is equivalent to about $50,000 in buying power if you’re comparing to a house with no HOA dues.
 Also be aware of possible HOA setup/transfer fees if you are buying a new home.
 These one-time fees often can be charged to the buyer in addition to the normal quarterly/annual HOA dues.”

 Unlike some mortgage lenders, in most states Wyndham Capital offers a fully digital, streamlined approach that could save you money.

-Oh yeah, we use automation.
+Oh yeah, we use automation and have no hidden lender fees*.
 Our advanced tech cuts out waste and extra costs in the process.

 5. Title Fees

 Title insurance protects lenders in case there is an error in the title search and an ownership claim after the property is sold.
 Coverage lasts until the loan is paid off.
 Buyers also can purchase title insurance to protect themselves from similar problems.
 Coverage lasts as long as you or your heirs own it.